th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 But the code was again speaking otherwise.
 It was basically telling
 us: TCP was independent of IP.
 But fragmentation should be in TCP, and IP should specify its maximum packet size.
-Anything else would result in an untolerable mess.
+Anything else would result in an intolerable mess.
 So that's how we split the _Flow and Retransmission Control Protocol_ (FRCP) and the _Data Transfer Protocol_ (DTP) in Ouroboros.
 The second nail in RINA's coffin.